rohsyl/omega-l-documentation/theme.md

 The **`colors`** option is an array of color used in your theme and that you want to allow the user to reuse them.
 Mainly in the settings of a component as the background color option.

 The `postInstall` method is called after the theme is installed.
 You can put any code you want in there.
-It's also used to create the ModuleArea (see the [Modulearea](#modulearea) section below)
+It's also used to create the ModuleArea (see the [Modulearea](#modulearea) section below).
+The `postInstall()` method is optional.

 ### The `header.php` file